stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 - Support separate development and production clusters
 - Use an Infrastructure as Code tool to manage AWS resources for the cluster itself
 - Delegate control of AWS resources for the applications on the cluster to automation that also runs on the cluster
-- Use a [GitOps](https://www.gitops.tech/) tool to manage application configuration
+- Use a [GitOps](https://www.gitops.tech/) tool to manage application configuration.
+GitOps means that the configuration is synchronized with source control.
-- Use a configuration that can be quickly deployed.
+- Use a configuration that can be quickly deployed with minimal changes.
 The code can be customised to add features or enhance security.

 ### Out of Scope

 This article does not cover how to set up container registries or maintain container images.
 These will be specific to the applications that you run on your cluster.

 This article also does not cover how to set up the requirements to run TF.
-You should always use remote state storage with these tools, but you should decide how to host the remote state.
+You should always use remote state storage with TF, but you should decide how to host the remote state.
+The example code uses S3 for remote state.

-If you use S3 for remote state storage, define an IAM role specifically for access to the remote state.
-This role should be different and more limited than the roles that your TF code use to manage resources.

-I highly recommend that you host the remote state for TF outside of the AWS account(s) that contains the resources that are being managed.
-For example, you could use S3 buckets that are in a different AWS account to store remote state.
+> I recommend that you store TF remote state outside of the cloud accounts that you use for working systems.
+When you use S3 for TF remote state, use a separate AWS account.

 ## Requirements